Nancy Ezra, MFT, Ph.D.

 Infant-Family & Early Childhood Mental Health Specialist, Reflective Practice Facilitator Mentor, California Center for Infant-Family & Early Childhood Mental Health, WestEd Center for Prevention & Early Intervention, 2011

 Infant Mental Health Training Course, The Early Childhood Center Foundation, Cedars-Sinai Hospital, Beverly Hills, CA, 2003

 Nancy Ezra, Ph.D. has been assisting young children and their families for more than 35 years as an educator, clinician, supervisor, and program director.
 Dr. Ezra has provided clinical services and supervision in Community Mental Health Agencies throughout Los Angeles.
-She provides direct services and training professionals in Early Childhood Mental Health and develops and facilitates parent groups.
+She provides direct services and training to professionals in Early Childhood Mental Health and develops and facilitates parent groups.
 Dr Ezra developed a year-long specialty training curriculum in Infant and Early Childhood Mental Health and has taught clinical staff, psychology interns, students and fellows in APA and CAPIC accredited programs for the past 20 years.

 Current Research Interests